Dr Teresa Leung

 Apart from English, Dr Leung also speaks fluent Cantonese, Mandarin and Japanese.

-Dr Leung is a general haematologist with a broad range of clinical experience, particularly in the field of malignant haematology.
+Dr Leung is a general haematologist with a broad range of clinical experience, with a special interest in myeloma and low grade lymphoma.
 She is pleased to see referrals on both malignant and non-malignant blood disorders, as well as providing advice on abnormal haematological investigations.
 She speaks fluent Cantonese, Mandarin and Japanese.

 - Lukito, Leung et al; Active Treatment of Selected Elderly Patients with Acute Myeloid Leukaemia Improves Survival: Results from the establishment of acute leukaemia service at the Northern Hospital; Poster Publication at Haematology Australia Association Symposium; 2016